-- A specimen that is not obtained through an artificial airway (specifically endotracheal tube or tracheostomy) from a ventilated patient is not considered minimally contaminated and is not eligible for use in meeting the laboratory criteria for PNU2.
-Sputum or tracheal secretions collected from a non-ventilated patient are not minimally-contaminated specimens. - The following organisms can only be used to meet PNEU definitions when identified from pleural fluid obtained during thoracentesis or initial placement of chest tube (not from an indwelling chest tube) or lung tissue: - o Any coagulase-negative Staphylococcus species - o Any Enterococcus species - Any Candida species or yeast not otherwise specified.
-Exception: identification of matching Candida spp. from blood and sputum, endotracheal aspirate, BAL or protected specimen brushing with specimen collection dates in the same IWP can be used to satisfy PNU3 definition for immunocompromised patients (see footnote 10) - 10.
-Immunocompromised patients include only - those with neutropenia defined as absolute neutrophil count or total white blood cell count (WBC) <500/mm3 - those with leukemia, lymphoma or who are HIV positive with CD4 count <200 - those who have undergone splenectomy - those who have a history of solid organ or hematopoietic stem cell transplant - those on cytotoxic chemotherapy - those on enteral or parenteral administered steroids (excludes inhaled and topical steroids) daily for >2 weeks on the date of event - 11.
-Blood specimen and sputum, endotracheal aspirate, BAL, or protected specimen brushing specimens must have a collection date that occurs within the Infection Window Period. - 12.
-Semi-quantitative or non-quantitative cultures of sputum obtained by deep cough, induction, aspiration, or lavage are acceptable.
+- A specimen that is not obtained through an artificial airway (specifically endotracheal tube or tracheostomy) from a ventilated patient is not considered minimally contaminated and is not eligible for use in meeting the laboratory criteria for PNEU (PNU2 or PNU3 when using the laboratory findings found in PNU2).
+Sputum or tracheal secretions collected from a non-ventilated patient are not minimally-contaminated specimens. - The following organisms can only be used to meet PNEU definitions when identified from lung tissue or pleural fluid obtained during thoracentesis or within 24 hours of chest tube placement (not from a chest tube that has been repositioned or from a chest tube that has been in place > 24 hours): - Any coagulase-negative Staphylococcus species - Any Enterococcus species - Any Candida species or yeast not otherwise specified.
+Exception: identification of matching Candida spp. from blood and sputum, endotracheal aspirate, BAL, or protected specimen brushing with specimen collection dates in the same IWP can be used to satisfy PNU3 definition for immunocompromised patients (see footnote 10)

+10. Immunocompromised patients include only

+- those with neutropenia defined as absolute neutrophil count or total white blood cell count (WBC) < 500/mm3 - those with leukemia, lymphoma, or who are HIV positive with CD4 count < 200 - those who have undergone splenectomy - those who have a history of solid organ or hematopoietic stem cell transplant - those on cytotoxic chemotherapy - those on enteral or parenteral administered steroids (excludes inhaled and topical steroids) daily for > 14 days on the date of event - 11.
+Blood specimen and respiratory specimen (sputum, endotracheal aspirate, BAL, or protected specimen brushing) must have a collection date that occurs within the IWP.

-- 13. Identification of organism by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example: not Active Surveillance Culture/Testing (ASC/AST). - 14.
+- 12. Semi-quantitative or non-quantitative cultures of sputum obtained by deep cough, induction, aspiration, or lavage are acceptable. - 13.
+Identification of organism by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example, not Active Surveillance Culture/Testing (ASC/AST)). - 14.
 If the imaging test result is equivocal for pneumonia, check to see if subsequent imaging tests are definitive.
 For example, if a chest imaging test result states infiltrate vs. atelectasis and a subsequent imaging test result is definitive for infiltrate-the initial imaging test would be eligible for use.
 In the absence of finding a subsequent imaging result that clarifies the equivocal finding, if there is clinical correlation then the equivocal imaging test is eligible for use.

-Table 5: Threshold values for cultured specimens used in the diagnosis of pneumonia g = gram ml = milliliter
+Table 5: Threshold values for cultured specimens used in the diagnosis of pneumonia

 Specimen collection/technique Values

-Lung tissue† ≥10 4 CFU/g tissue
+Lung tissue [†] ≥ 10 4 CFU/g tissue

 Bronchoscopically (B) obtained specimens

-Bronchoalveolar lavage (B-BAL) ≥10 4 CFU/ml
+Bronchoalveolar lavage (B-BAL) ≥ 10 4 CFU/mI

-Protected BAL (B-PBAL) ≥10 4 CFU/ml
+Protected BAL (B-PBAL) ≥ 10 4 CFU/ml

-Protected specimen brushing (B-PSB) ≥103 CFU/ml
+Protected specimen brushing (B-PSB) $\geq 10^3 \text{ CFU/mI}$

-Nonbronchoscopically (NB) obtained (blind)specimens
+Nonbronchoscopically (NB) obtained (blind) specimens

-NB-BAL ≥10 4 CFU/ml
+NB-BAL ≥ 10 4 CFU/ml

-NB-PSB ≥10 3 CFU/ml
+NB-PSB ≥ 10 3 CFU/mI

-Endotracheal aspirate (ETA) ≥10 5 CFU/ml
+Endotracheal aspirate (ETA) ≥ 10 5 CFU/ml

-CFU = colony forming units
+CFU = colony forming units, g = gram, ml = milliliter